haverland/collectmeteranalog/README.md

-# Readout edge AI digits from meters
+# Readout edge AI pointer from meters

 Help us to get more image data and improve your own analog pointer meter predictions!